 QUESTION: What is Race For The Rescues?

-ANSWER: Race For The Rescues is a day when animal lovers of all ages come out to run, walk, ride shop or adopt - to help save the life of a homeless dog, cat or horse.
-We are a timed sporting event and have a mixture of serious athletes competing for times and people who just want to come out and walk with or without their dog to help support the animal welfare organizations.
+ANSWER: Race For The Rescues is a day when animal lovers of all ages come out to run, walk, shop or adopt - to help save the lives of homeless dog, cats, horses and farm animals in Southern California.
+This is a fundraiser where 100% of the net proceeds go to local animal welfare organizations.
+This race is a timed sporting event and we have a mixture of serious athletes competing for times and people who just want to come out and walk with or without their dog to help support the benefitting organizations.

 Not a runner?
 Then enjoy the Expo where we hold dog and cat adoptions, a silent auction, entertainment, food trucks, pet psychics, unique pet products and more.
 IT’S A BLAST!